frenetic-lang/tutorials/NetKATRouting/index.md

 ### Exercise 1: Forwarding

-Using Frenetic, write a forwarding policy that connects all hosts to each other.
+Using NetKAT, write a forwarding policy that connects all hosts to each other.
 You already know how to do this for a single switch.
 To write a multi-switch forwarding policy, you can use the `switch = n` predicate as follows:

 ~~~
 <:netkat<